-- 1. Recognize and understand the meanings of Phrases, Phrasal verbs and Idioms. - 2.
-Read critically to comprehend the given text. - 3.
-Understand the nature and importance of presentation skills. - 4.
-Know the importance of organizational communication.
+- 1. Identify and practice the most commonly used Phrases, Phrasal verbs, Idioms and Technical vocabulary. - 2.
+Read critically and comprehend the given text. - 3.
+Understand the importance of presentation skills to prepare an effective presentation. - 4.
+Realize the importance of organizational communication.